-If you want to read about what is pickleball and how to choose the best one you should read my great blog post on the Best Pickleball Paddle
+If you want to read about what is pickleball and how to choose the best one you should read my excellent blog post on the Best Pickle ball Paddle

 Know the rules of the game

-may also be adapted for non sanctioned tournaments or for recreational play.
+may also be adapted for non sanctioned tournaments or recreational play.

 Instructors can change rules to accommodate smaller play areas or to accommodate younger players.

 Instructors and players who want to follow the rules and technical aspects to the letter should refer to the FIP Official Tournament Book.

 When serving, the ball must perform a good on each side of the net; it is only afterward that you can hit the ball on the fly.
 During the service, the opposing team must let the ball make a good pass before running the return.
 The group performing the service must remain at the back of the field to be able to give the ball jump before hitting the ball.

 The team that serves cannot do the service, get close to the net and hit the ball without making a jump on the return.
 New players often forget this “double bond” rule and move forward on the field too quickly to hit a performance of service that has not bounced back.